wavebyrd/great_expectations/docs/docusaurus/docs/core/trigger_actions_based_on_results/create_a_checkpoint_with_actions.md

 2. Determine the Actions that the Checkpoint will automate.

    After a Checkpoint receives Validation Results from running a Validation Definition, it executes a list of Actions.
 The returned Validation Results determine what task is performed for each Action.
-Actions can include updating Data Docs with the new Validation Results, sending alerts when validations fail, or your own [custom logic](/core/trigger_actions_based_on_results/create_a_custom_action.md).
+Actions can include updating Data Docs with the new Validation Results, sending different notifications for different failure severities, or your own [custom logic](/core/trigger_actions_based_on_results/create_a_custom_action.md).
 The Actions list is executed once for each Validation Definition in a Checkpoint.

    Actions can be found in the `great_expectations.checkpoint` module.
 All Action class names end with `*Action`.